paigewilpal/A-Blinking-LED-Circuit/README.md

 # A-Blinking-LED-Circuit
-This Experiment is for a Blinking Light LED Circuit, using Arduino Uno with LED interfaced to it and serving as output transducer.
+This Experiment is for a Blinking Light LED Circuit as a part of our Computer Engineering Lab.
+We used Arduino Uno with LED interfaced to it and serving as output transducer.
+After setting up our basic LED circuit, we moved the end of the first jumper wire from the red "+" collumn and placed it into pin #13 on the Arduino board to control when the power is on or off for the circuit.